Return to Training

 - After this, you may be ready to go again with 100% as per plan.

-This will be in accordance with your enforced sabbatical and type/severity of injury incurred.
+The specifics of your return depends on the length of your enforced sabbatical and the nature of your illness or injury.
 After you have been cleared by your medical practitioner, please get in touch with our coaching team for more specific advice if needed.

-Listen to your body and don't be tempted to push it causing new or aggravating old injuries.
-Consistency is a key factor to success, better to train within yourself regularly than overdo it and have gaps due to injury.
+Listen to your body and don't be tempted to push it causing more time on the sideline.
+Consistency is a key factor to success.

 All the best for your return to training.